Pets are welcome to Go to Town!

 If you and the pets like music, the air is filled with the sound of it on Friday nights with weekly performances at Henderson Lawn, an expansive green space between Virginia Tech’s campus and Downtown Blacksburg.
 Local musicians as well as performances from Virginia Tech’s School of Performing Art treat visitors to a variety of musical genres that get the feet tapping and the soul racing.

 Fido prefers the big screen?
 After the sun sets, treat the family to a classic movie-watching experience at Starlight Drive-In.
-The theater has been entertaining locals since 1953 with new and favorite films of the past, like Grease, ET as well as concert performances from some of the country’s most well-known musicians.
+The theater has been entertaining locals since 1953 with newly released movies and favorite films of the past, like Grease, ET as well as concert performances from some of the country’s most well-known musicians.